Categories

 One of the great cult films of its era, this futuristic tale of a dangerous criminal (Kurt Russell) forced by a prison commissioner (Lee Van Cleef) to rescue the US President (Donald Pleasance).
 Whilst the setting (1997) has long passed, some of the ideas leave their mark: Manhattan run as savage open prison; a police force run like the special forces; a city surrounded by an enormous wall.

 This features some great production design by Joe Alves, and some notable actors in the cast: Harry Dean Stanton and Isaac Hayes.
 Some of the set pieces are brilliantly arranged and a lot of burnt out New York was actually filmed in St. Louis, which had suffered a devastating fire.
-Carpenter and his team (including a young Jim Cameron) presented a chilling vision, and if you want to watch movies online, or even doing some bets online in sites like situs slot online indonesia and others.
+Carpenter and his team (including a young Jim Cameron) presented a chilling vision.

 PRINCE OF DARKNESS (1987)